Guides/Build scheduled reports with automations

 Updated March 2026

 Schedule automations to run on a cron expression and build recurring reports.
-This guide creates an analytics site, an email template for the report, and a cron-triggered automation that queries page views and emails the results.
+This guide creates an analytics site, a report page with an entry template, and a cron-triggered automation that queries page views and adds the results as a page entry.
 The pipeline runs automatically -- no manual intervention after setup.

 1. Create an analytics site